ashhw/TeamsAACQTools/README.md

 e.g. "C:\Folder\SomeFolder\RgsImportExport"

 **-Interactive**
 If there is a duplicate Music on Hold entry in the Skype for Business Response Group configuration, i.e. Two workflows target the same call queue (therefore using call queue Music on Hold).
 Use -Interactive parameter to be prompted with an interface to choose the correct Music on Hold to use.
+This also applies to the LanguageID.

 **-CQRAPrefix (OPTIONAL)**
 Specify the prefix of the call queue resource account. i.e. racq_